RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/flatmap.md

 Maps a single input record to one or more output records.

-The FlatMap operation must return an [Iterable](https://docs.oracle.com/javase/8/docs/api/java/lang/Iterable.html) object.
-RedisGears splits the elements from the Iterable object and processes them as individual records.
+The FlatMap operation must return an [`Iterable`](https://docs.oracle.com/javase/8/docs/api/java/lang/Iterable.html).
+RedisGears splits the elements from the `Iterable` object and processes them as individual records.

 ## Parameters